 Of course, many of the nuances of grilling will depend on the type of grill one is cooking upon.

 Different Types of Grills and How to Use Them

 There are a lot of factors that can influence the choice of a great camping grill.
 Propane grills, for example, are more convenient to use than charcoal or wood.
 They are easy to start and simple to turn off.
 They come to optimum heating temperature quicker as well.
-An electric grill or infrared grill is similarly easy to use and is probably the safest form of grilling.
+An electric grill like a George Foreman grill or an infrared grill is similarly easy to use and is probably the safest form of grilling.
 Many prefer charcoal grilling because of the additional flavor that is added in the process.
-Portable grills add convenience and portability when grilling for a small group.
+Portable grills like many PK Grill models add convenience and portability when grilling for a small group.
 Many have terrific memories of camping and grilling out over a wood fire and the smoky flavor it provides.

 The type of grill you choose may be affected by initial costs, cost of use, convenience, ease of cleaning and size of the family.
 Additionally, the use of a grill stand can offset some of the ease of use no matter what type of grill you use.
 Here is a list of the popular forms of outdoor grills and the benefits and drawbacks of each.

 Propane grills are the most popular grilling choice on the market today.
 They are converted to natural gas grills with relative ease, but most prefer the convenience and portability that a propane grill provides.

 Propane grills are generally fueled by a 20-pound refillable tank that is mounted in the grill unit.
 Tanks have a supply valve on top of the tank that should be in the off position when not in use.
 The tank is connected to the grilling area and burns through supply tubes that connect to the burner controls.
 These controls allow users to change the amount of gas flowing to the grilling area, and thus the heat level in the grill.